Lost-Outpost/sovngarde/GAMEPLAY.md

 - [Instincts - Animal Taming in Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/63224) - Instincts enables the player to tame wild animals.
 Tamed animals will accompany the player and carry items or fight for the player

 - [Khajiits Steal Too](https://www.nexusmods.com/skyrimspecialedition/mods/18231) - Khajiit Caravans will now accept your stolen goods as purchase

+- [More Thalmor Dossiers](https://www.nexusmods.com/skyrimspecialedition/mods/65059) - Adds some more Thalmor Dossiers on prominent characters in Skyrim.

 - [Security Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/58224) - Replaces overused lock model with unique lock variants